 We are Borough Belles Women’s Institute.

-Founded in September 2009, we have 50+ members, a 14-strong committee and we’re looking for as many like-minded ladies as possible to join our group.
+Founded in September 2009, we have 50+ members and we’re looking for as many like-minded ladies as possible to join our group.
 We celebrate all the things the WI stands for: insightful speakers and presentations, interesting craft projects, and a whole lot of cake.
 Our mascot is our lovely London honeybee – industrious and adaptable, not to mention a provider of delicious treats!

 We seek to embody the WI’s motto of ‘Inspiring women’, forging friendships and sparking passions that will benefit both us and the communities we live in.